-Noise, odors, and vibrations are primarily regulated, if at all, at the state or local level, or both.
+Noise, odors, and vibrations are primarily regulated, if at all, at the state level, local level or both.
 Many states have noise pollution programs, although regulatory requirements in this area vary widely.
 Federal noise regulations cover standards for transportation equipment, air and motor carriers, low noise emission products, and construction equipment, and are enforced by EPA or other designated federal agencies.
 Workplace exposure to noise, odors, and vibrations is regulated by the US Occupational Safety and Health Administration (OSHA).
-Under common law tort principles, private parties may bring nuisance actions for excessive noise, odors, and vibrations.
+Under general tort law principles, private parties may bring nuisance actions for excessive noise, odors, and vibrations.

 Liability for Damage to the Environment

 US law does not establish a single, general regime for environmental damages, but many of the statutes discussed herein contain provisions establishing liability for various types of environmental damage.
 Superfund is the federal statute that provides for the remediation of hazardous substances released into the environment.
 Potentially responsible parties (PRPs) liable for remediation under Superfund include entities that arrange or arranged for the disposal of hazardous substances, transporters and current and former owners and operators of contaminated sites.
 These PRPs may be strictly and retroactively liable for investigation, evaluation and remedial action, which is generally selected by EPA in compliance with the National Contingency Plan.
 Superfund also provides that federal and state trustees can recover from PRPs the costs associated with the injury to, destruction of or loss of natural resources.
 In addition, RCRA allows governmental agencies and private parties to seek injunctive relief for imminent and substantial endangerment to the environment.
 Private parties claiming injury to property from a defendant’s pollution or hazardous activities may seek damages or relief in a tort action.